pjeby/to-use/README.md

 - Has a tiny API surface (1 export with 2 properties and 4 methods)
 - Is ultra-light (<1k min+gzip, no dependencies)

-But you should not `use-this` if:
+But you should not choose `to-use` this if:

 - You need your code to run in an environment older than ES2016 (specifically, you lack a real ES6 runtime environment with `Symbol.for` and `Map`)
 - You want something that handles loading or parsing configuration (e.g. from files or CLI), not just injection
 - You don't want to use an early release whose API *might* change a bit in the future.

-Either way, keep reading if you'd like to learn more about *how* to `use-this`.
+Either way, keep reading if you'd like to learn more about *how* `to-use` this.
 (Or if you just enjoy JavaScript puns involving "use" and `this`!)

 #### Contents